Genivia/ugrep/README.md

     ugrep -iw 'lorem' utf16lorem.txt

-To search utf16lorem.txt when this file has no UTF-16 BOM:
+To search utf16lorem.txt when this file has no UTF-16 BOM, using `-Q`:

     ugrep -Q=UTF-16 -iw 'lorem' utf16lorem.txt

-To check that a file contains Unicode:

-    ugrep -q '[^[:ascii:]]' myfile && echo "contains Unicode"

 To search file `spanish-iso.txt` encoded in ISO-8859-1: